 While most households and workplaces are cleaned regularly, sometimes it’s necessary to bring in experts.
 This is especially true when dealing with expensive or delicate furnishings or fixtures, along with difficult-to-get-out stains.
 It’s important, however, to ensure that a cleaning company knows what it’s doing.
 Too often cleaning companies are not well-educated, or even misinformed, about best practices when it comes to cleaning, and a handful is even deliberately unprincipled.
 In order to ensure cleaning is done correctly, it’s important to understand the three basic types of cleaning.

 Cleaning tasks that are done regularly fall under this category.
 These are essentially scheduled tasks, like cleaning a bath weekly or cleaning carpets in high traffic areas 2-4 times per year.
 When it comes to furnishings, keeping them clean not only ensures a healthier environment, it helps them last longer.
 It’s a common misconception that dirt accumulates more quickly after cleaning.
 This may be the case for some professional cleaners, who leave behind the detergent residue or even hidden dirt.
 To make certain this won’t happen, it’s important to make sure areas are rinsed after cleaning.
+For example, you can use this spotter spray for many stains and maintenance cleaning.

 Certain types of messes require immediate action to prevent odors or stains from lingering, or even becoming permanent.
 The sooner such stains or messes are dealt with, however, the easier they are to clean up.
 Calling a reputable cleaning service for advice can save a lot of headaches.
 In some cases, it’s best to bring in a professional, as scrubbing or rubbing a spot where a spill occurred may make it worse, and might even cause permanent damage.
+For immediate cleaning on counters or hard floors, you can use this 3-1 spray cleaner, its effective and does not leave any residue.

 Remedial or Restorative Cleaning

 Sometimes cleaning is required that will restore a long-neglected piece of furnishing or area to pristine form.
 When it comes to restoring a piece of furniture, a rug or another item, it’s important to take great care.
 Vigorous scrubbing of a long-ignored item can easily damage it.
 Gentle and thorough cleaning garners much better results, removing contamination so that nothing harmful remains.
 Sometimes it’s possible to prevent having to undertake remedial cleaning in the first place by immediately cleaning up messes or following regular cleaning procedures.
 Yet there’s also a danger in overcleaning, or abusively cleaning.
 This can happen when stronger, more abrasive tools and cleaning supplies are used when milder ones don’t do the trick.
+For a more deep cleaning product for hard floors, check out this deep cleaner scrub.

 Examples: 3 Types of Cleaning